poloclub/supernova/README.md

 3. Replace the values in the new entry with the information you have for the new paper, making sure to keep the same key names for each value.
   - If the VA tool has a BibTeX citation, add it to the `bibtext` field.
-  - Provide a brief description of the VA tool (e.g. a paper abstract, the About text from a Github repository).
+  - Provide a brief description of the VA tool in the `description` field (e.g. a paper abstract, the About text from a Github repository).
   - If the VA tool has a GitHub repository add the link to the `githubURL` field.
   - Describe the implementation of the VA tool in the `implementation` field.
   - Include the name of the VA tool in the `name` field.